Jbrocket/Driving_Coach/README.md

 the final turn in data for the final report.
 There is an example run of my kaggle notebook in this google drive (it was too big of a file): https://drive.google.com/drive/folders/1GA_3-uQQk7I1jObTi7rDkwR8mAHRqAxd?usp=sharing This also contains a model that was too big to upload as well.

+EDIT: The model for h5 is in models/ and the notebook is in src/ so you can just look for these files in the repository